2025 Edinburgh Fringe Festival - Piano Masterworks Recital

 The music of the Vingt Regards draws on four original musical themes that symbolize its significant characters: the Theme of God; Theme of Mystical Love; Theme of the Star and the Cross; Theme of Chords.
 Messiaen envisions the significance of the Christ child beyond gentle lullabies and lilting rhythms to His destiny as man’s Saviour: there is a wondrous, divine musical character but also dramatic power and complexity in sounds that are rich in texture and dissonance.
 Messiaen’s musical language reflects his experience as an organist and is distinctive in emphasizing musical color, evoking nature in imitating birdsong and employing extended harmonies in a constellation of chords.

 The fifth Regard is intimate and warmly reflective in character.
 It is unique in the cycle with alternating sections of complex chords (three different ideas, musical modes, rhythms and dynamics superimposed on three staves) and imitations of birdsong.
-Binding the music together is the noble Theme of God in the lowest stave (long held chords in the pianist’s left hand).
+Messiaen’s noble Theme of God binds the music together from the lowest stave (long held chords in the pianist’s left hand).
 The Theme’s placement in the middle of piano may even suggest God’s closeness to humanity, symbolizing – as Messiaen prefaces in the score – “the union of human and divine nature in Jesus Christ.”

 SERGEI PROKOFIEV: Piano Sonata No. 6 Op.
 82 in A (1940)

-Sergei Prokofiev (1891-1953) was a 20th Century modernist composer who aligned himself with Russian Futurism and Neoclassical aesthetics.
-This was tempered with his own brand of musical sarcasm and playful wit.
-After years of living abroad, Prokofiev returned home to Russia in 1936.
+The music of Sergei Prokofiev (1891-1953) shows the influence of Russian Futurism and Neoclassical aesthetics, tempered with his own brand of musical sarcasm and playful wit.
+After years of living abroad, the composer-pianist returned to Russia in 1936.
 With renewed artistic confidence, Prokofiev composed some of his most celebrated works during World War 2, including Piano Sonatas No. 6, 7 and 8 – the so-called, “War Sonatas”.
 These works form one of the most significant bodies of piano literature of the 20th Century.